FabioArdis/SaleSight/README.md

     cd SaleSight
     ```
 2. **Install dependencies**:
-- Make sure you have Boost, gnuplot and Google Test installed.
+- Make sure you have Boost, gnuplot, Google Test and SQLite installed.
 You can usually install them via your package manager or build them yourself.
 For example, on Arch Linux:
     ```bash
-    sudo pacman -S boost gnuplot gtest
+    sudo pacman -S boost gnuplot gtest sqlite
     ```
 3. **Build the project**
     ```bash